marsbard/bashconf/README.md

 Like all the other scripts it is included via "source" and so may reference any other part of the global scope.

+If this file is not found, but an INSTALL_LETTER is defined, you will be warned when starting the configurator and if you eventually attempt to install you will see an error and no install is attempted